cnpryer/pyords/fyords/simulate/README.md

 9. *util/* - name-space for *simulation* helper functions and objects.

 ## Plan
-This module should work more as an engine with various algorithms to perform different simulation techniques.
+This name-space should work more as an engine with various algorithms to perform different simulation techniques.
 Helper code will be abstracted to another name-space.
 Ideal genetic algorithm design will be modeled after [evolute](https://github.com/csxeba/evolute).
-The architecture of evolute will be a shared architecture for other *simulate* functionality beyond genetic algorithms.
+The adopted architecture will be a shared one for other *simulate* functionality beyond genetic algorithms.